Inclusion & Special Educational Needs

 We provide additional support for children through Wave 2 and Wave 3 interventions.
 Wave 2 is small group support that enables children to consolidate knowledge and understanding, leading to an increase in progress and attainment.

 Wave 2 groups on offer at Highfield vary depending on the individual needs of children.
-The types of groups currently running include Literacy, Numeracy, PSHE, EAL as well as a working memory group.
+The types of groups currently running include Literacy, Numeracy, PSHE, EAL, Lego Therapy, Speech & Language groups, as well as a working memory group.
 In addition, all teachers and support staff run small intervention groups.

 Wave 3 is a deeper intervention offering a more personalised solution.
-Mrs Gosling and Mrs. Lewis runs our Wave 3 sessions.
+Miss.
+Edwards and Mrs. Lewis run our Wave 3 sessions.
 Children receive a minimum of one half term, of intense support.
 If Wave 3 support is not leading to progress then external agencies are invited in to make observations and recommendations.
 For example, the educational psychologist.

 Children who are experiencing difficulties with their behaviour are monitored and supported, primarily by their class teacher, with the support of Mrs. Lewis, the Headteacher and the Deputy Headteacher.
-They may have a Behaviour Book, individual chart or an individual behaviour plan.
-If behaviour is not improving then external agencies, such as Longford Park Outreach Team, work alongside us.
+They may have a Behaviour Log, individual chart or an individual behaviour plan.
+If behaviour is not improving then external agencies, such as the Educational Psychologist/SENAS, work alongside us.